LootSafe/LootSafe.contracts/README.md

 ## Items

 Items are ERC20 contracts, what this means in in your favorite wallets can hold your actual in game items, yeah... boom.
 So continuing the example above you might have a contract address 0x01245 which is the Stone Pickaxe.
 This item is tradable just like any other ERC20 token (which can be done internally expalined below).
-Some items may not directly relate to a game and may be limited release items such as enchantments which enhance your character on the server.
+Some items may not directly relate to a game and may be limited release items such as enchantments which enhance your character on the server, or benifits on the network.

 ## Trading